 One time, a bit of sawdust had fallen on the inside of the guest bathroom cabinet due to the hardware separating from the wood.
 The mother took it for makeup residue.
 I received several texts, pictures, and verbal reminders throughout the day to clean and clean well before I figured out what was really going on.
 Eventually, I started tuning out their complaining because it all seemed like white noise.
 That was a really bad habit to fall into, especially when they needed to talk to me about something actually important.

-My Personal Failings
+My Personal Failings as a Au Pair

 I legitimately messed up sometimes.
 One time I forgot to let them know that I would be coming home very late.
 This was a big deal because I told them that I would always let them know.
 Apparently, they were so worried that they were about to call hospitals and everything.
 I was never able to make up for that mistake, I think.